Kurdish communities from Greater Manchester have gathered in force to protest in Manchester Piccadilly Gardens.

 The protest condemns the Iraqi armies and Iranian-backed Hahsdi Al-shaabi forces’ crimes against humanities at Kurkuk city regions of Kurdistan.

 An array of banners, flags and national scarves flooded the crowd with the main protesters stood atop the Queen Victoria monument.

 The gathering also protested against the UN and USA allied forces in the region and the world that is turning a blind eye and choosing silence for the crimes against humanities, one protester said.

-Furthermore, the Kurdish community are all against the barbaric attack of Iranian backed militants on Kurdistan regions and calling for all forced to pull out and stop the bloodshed.
+Furthermore, the Kurds also condemned the attack by Iranian-backed militants on Kurdistan regions, calling for all forces to pull out and stop the bloodshed.